xenit-eu/alfred-api/README.md

 * *apix-interface* builds the interface of Alfred API.
 This part is agnostic of the Alfresco version used.
 * *apix-rest-v1* builds the REST API of Alfred API.
 * *apix-impl* builds the AMP which is the main deliverable for Alfred API.
-The AMP and JAR contains the JARs of *apix-interface* and *apix-rest-v1*.
+The AMP contains the JARs of *apix-interface* and *apix-rest-v1*.
   * The top directory also contains code shared over different Alfresco versions.
   * *apix-impl/xx* contains all code per Alfresco version.
 It has a *src/java* folder